-Adonai's Mercy House provides emotional, financial, and educational support to children with cancer, their families, and survivors.
+Adonai's Mercy House is dedicated to providing emotional, financial, and educational support to children with cancer, their families, and survivors.

-We currently focus on children terminally ill and special needs children; most of our children range from 1 to 14 years old.
+Our focus is primarily on terminally ill and special needs children, with most falling within the age range of 1 to 14 years old.

-Currently, there is no National Center for diagnostic or treatment procedures, and no formal educational program addresses the plight of children with Autism Spectrum Disorder (ASD) in the educational system.
-A few teachers without formal training in children's disorders can "spot" possible conditions.
-These suspected cases are referred to private practitioners, namely, Developmental Pediatricians, Psychologists, and Psychiatrists.
-However, because of the lack of awareness and the cost associated with diagnosis and medical support, the average Filipino family never initiates care for those with ASD.
+Currently, there is no dedicated National Center in the Philippines for diagnostic procedures or comprehensive treatment of ASD.
+Moreover, formal educational programs that specifically address the needs of children with ASD are absent.
+While a few teachers may possess limited awareness, they lack formal training in identifying and supporting children with developmental disorders.
+Suspected cases are often referred to private practitioners, such as Developmental Pediatricians, Psychologists, and Psychiatrists.
+However, due to limited awareness and the associated costs of diagnosis and medical support, the average Filipino family is unable to pursue proper care for individuals with ASD.